BenjaminAGarcia/linked-blog-starter-md/Math/Other Notes/Some Notable English Excerpts from Textbook（Script）.md

 33. Pendemic-related travel restrictions has temporraily led to improved air quality in some areas **prone to** heavy smog and air pollution.
 34. Rethinking and **revamping** transit in the post-COVID era by using structural changes would go a long way toward reinforcing the environment.
 35. Government subsidies should go toward sustainable transport systems instead of fossil fuels.
+36. Jetblue focuses on what really matters, for example, comfortable leather **upholstery** with more legroom for every travel experience at a discount price.
+37.